mikitz/discord-scheduler-bot/README.md

 - ATTENDING PLAYERS = The users who reacted to the emssage with a ✅
 - ABSENT PLAYERS = The users who reacted to the message with a ❌
 - GROUP SIZE = This is maximum number of players that could attend any given session
+- TIMEZONE = The timezone that you give this to this Session, which is defined on lines 20 and 21 in `main.py` by **YOU**.

 ## Features
 This Discord bot will